GabrielTodt/graphs/README.md

 # graphs
-Implementation of the adjacency list structure using arrays for graph representation.
+Repository dedicated to the implementation of algorithms and graph structures.